Clinical-Genomics/cg/README.md

 #### coverage

-Interface to Chanjo.
+Interface to [Chanjo][chanjo].
 It's used to load coverage information from Sambamba output.

 #### invoice